 Other Foods That Chinchillas Should Not Eat

-In general, all nuts and seeds should be avoided as snacks for your chinchilla.
+All nuts and seeds should be avoided as snacks for your chinchilla.
 Fresh fruits should not be offered to chinchillas either because they contain high amounts of phosphorous, which can lead to ulcers.
 Fresh fruits also contain high amounts of minerals, which can cause a nutrition imbalance as time goes on.

 Most vegetables should also be avoided for the most part because they can result in bloat and digestive discomfort.
 Commercial pellet food not designed specifically for chinchillas and seed mixes should always be avoided because they are not formulated to meet the nutritional needs of this specific species.